SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Enforcing Preconditions
 ~~~~~~~~~~~~~~~~~~~~~~~
-Use precondition whenever a condition has the potential to be false,
+Use a precondition whenever a condition has the potential to be false,
-but must *definitely* be true in order for your code to continue execution.
+but must *definitely* be true for your code to continue execution.
 For example, use a precondition to check that a subscript is not out of bounds,
 or to check that a function has been passed a valid value.

 You write a precondition by calling the
 `precondition(_:_:file:line:) <//apple_ref/swift/func/s:Fs12preconditionFTKT_SbKT_SS4fileVs12StaticString4lineSu_T_/>`_ function.
 You pass this function an expression that evaluates to ``true`` or ``false``
-and a message that should be displayed if the result of the condition is ``false``.
+and a message to display if the result of the condition is ``false``.
+For example:

 .. testcode:: preconditions